camtisocial/p2p-chess/README.md

 # terminal-chess
 a chess game for terminal

-You could use this to play chess with your friend!/ ...if you are:\
+You could use this to play chess with your friend!\
+...if you are:\
  1: good at algebraic notation\
  2: in the same room\